 According to Ludwig Mies van der Rohe ( midcentury German-American master ), ‘Less is more” but heaven in the details.
 Minimalist home design describes pure and simple form of aesthetics that can represent truth, order, simplicity and harmony.
 Less, but better, since it focuses on the important elements, and non-essentials do not burden the goods.
 Back to fineness; back to natural; back to simplicity.

 1. For making small spaces look bigger, especially studio, 2 rooms HDB/condo, 3 rooms HDB/condo.
-Minimalist home design is fantastic.
+Minimalist interior design is fantastic.

-2. Minimalist home design never goes out of vogue.
-Minimalism design is one of the most influential styles in Singapore today.
+2. Minimalist interior design never goes out of vogue.
+Minimalism interior design is one of the most influential styles in Singapore today.